 Comparisons on NYU-VP.
-We compare against recent robust fitting methods CONSAC [20], T-Linkage [26], Sequential RANSAC [37], Multi-X [1], MCT [27], and vanishing point detection methods Simon et al. [34], Zhai et al. [41] and Kluger et al. [19] on the NYU-VP dataset [20], and show the results in Tab.
+We compare against recent robust fitting methods CONSAC [20], T-Linkage [26], Sequential RANSAC [38], Multi-X [1], MCT [27], and van-ishing point detection methods Simon et al. [35], Zhai et al. [42] and Kluger et al. [19] on the NYU-VP dataset [20], and show the results in Tab.
 4. To fairly compare with the baselines, we follow [20] and use the Hungarian method to match the predictions and the ground truths.
-We find that in general the supervised methods perform better than traditional methods, and our method outperforms all baselines by a large margin.
+We find that supervised methods perform better than traditional methods in general, and our method outperforms all baselines by a large margin.
 Compared to robust fitting methods, VaPiD does not rely on prior line detectors.
 Instead, thanks to our geometry-inspired structures, VaPiD can extract meaningful and robust line features from raw images intrinsically via end-to-end supervised learning.
 Compared to recent learning-based vanishing point detectors, VaPiD can make use of rich geometry cues, i.e. vanishing point-related line features, to accurately locate the vanishing points.

 Qualitative Results.
-We visualize our detected vanishing points on HoliCity [44] in Figure 8, which shows that VaPiD is able to generalize well to different types of scenes and is robust to the perspective distortions.
-Thanks to the VPPN, our method can handle the input images with a variable number of vanishing points (2 for the first-row left panel, 3 for the first-row middle panel, and 4 for the second-row left panel) without relying on assumptions on the scene.
-In some cases, our predictions are even more reasonable than ground truths (orange in the second-row right panel).
+We visualize our detected vanishing points on Holicity [45] in Figure 4.
+VaPiD generalizes well to different types of scenes and is robust to the perspective distortions.
+Thanks to the VPPN, our method can handle the input images with various numbers of vanishing points (e.g. 2 for the second-row left panel, 3 for the third-row left panel, and 4 for the second-row right panel) without making assumptions on the geometry priors.
+We can also find cases where our predictions are more reasonable than ground truths (orange in the second-row right panel).